 And for a while, that was it: In May, he spoke to GQ about quitting drinking (he apparently went to rehab post-divorce) and getting a handle on his emotions in order to do better by the kids, while Jolie remained tight-lipped about the entire situation.
 Despite some reports of rockiness in August 2018 — Jolie parted ways with celebrity divorce attorney Laura Wasser; her and Pitt’s respective sources began a heated back-and-forth about child-support payments — the pair reportedly called a “truce” that September.
 In spring of 2019, they bifurcated their marriage and became legally single.
 By May 2020, they had allegedly achieved “cordial terms.”

 But then Jolie requested that the judge in their custody case be disqualified.

 In August 2020, Jolie reportedly sought to have Judge John W. Ouderkirk removed from the case, which he had overseen since 2017.
 In court filings, Jolie’s attorney argued that Ouderkirk “failed to disclose” certain “ongoing business and professional relationships” he allegedly had with Pitt’s attorney.
 The couple hired Ouderkirk — who reportedly officiated their wedding — to handle the case, with an eye toward keeping proceedings as private as possible.
 Yet in the filing, Jolie’s team said that “under California law disqualification is required so long as a person aware of the facts ‘might reasonably entertain a doubt’ about Judge Ouderkirk’s ability to remain impartial.”
-Her request was denied.
+Her request was denied, but Jolie appealed.